Air Combat Systems Officer

 It is also possible to set up an “Individual Learning Plan” to take courses leading to a university degree related to this job, and upon successful completion, be reimbursed for up to 50 percent of tuition and other mandatory costs.
 Education fees for successfully completed courses are reimbursed as long as the student was a Reservist during the entire duration of the course.

 Typically, Reservists work or train with their home unit for at least four evenings and one weekend per month, from September to May of each year.
-They are paid 92.8 percent of Regular Force rates of pay and receive a reasonable benefits package.
+They are paid 92.8% of Regular Force rates of pay and receive a reasonable benefits package.